Ciguatera Toxicity

 Cardiovascular symptoms often resolve within 2-5 days and may reflect the following:

-Other general symptoms include the following:
+Other, general symptoms of ciguatera poisoning include the following:

 Physical Examination

 Dehydration from GI losses is a common finding.
-Neurologic findings are extremely variable, from mild to life threatening.
+Neurologic findings are extremely variable, from mild to life-threatening.
 Cardiovascular findings include bradycardia and hypotension.
 Signs of shock may be observed.
 Hypotension results from the following:

 Approach Considerations